dwrobel/flatcam/README.md

 =================================================

+16.11.2019

+- fixed issue #341 that affected both postprocessors that have inlined feedrate: marlin and repetier.
+THe used feedrate was the Feedrate X-Y and instead had to be Feedrate Z.

 15.11.2019

 - added all the recognized extensions to the save dialog filters; latest extension used will be preselected next time a save operation occur